-The US DoJ has taken down what it calls the world’s largestÂ criminal marketplace on the Internet called AlphaBay yesterday, which operated for over two years on the dark net.
-AlphaBay was over ten times larger than Silk Road when Silk Road was taken down in 2013.
+The US DoJ has taken down what it calls the world’s largestÂ criminal marketplace on the Internet called AlphaBay yesterday, which operated for over two years on the darknet.
+AlphaBay was ten times larger than Silk Road, when it was taken down in 2013.
 AlphaBay was a Canadian darknet illegal drug marketplace with servers in Three Rivers, Quebec, Canada, that was founded and operated by a Canadian.

-AlphaBay was started by a Canadian from Quebec named Alexandre Cazes, who amassed a fortune of over US$23 million in Canada and Thailand.
+AlphaBay was started by a Canadian named Alexandre Cazes, who amassed a fortune of over US$23 million in Canada and Thailand.
 He was arrested in Thailand on July 5, 2017, by Thai authorities on behalf of the FBI and charged with inter alia, money laundering, drug trafficking, trafficking in illegal fire arms.

 Cazes applied for immigration in Antigua and Cyprus and set up bank accounts using private companies to obfuscate ownership.